aidev9/tuts/dify-101/README.md

 ### Create a Chatbot: From Template

 - Studio > Create from template > Filter to Chatbot > Website Generator
+  - Name: Medical Website Generator
   - Generate a website - Model 01-mini
-  - Prompt: `Create a website for signing up members to a community of AI Software Developers`
+  - Prompt: `Create a website that provides information about home remedies for flu`
   - Review the code

 ### Create a Chatbot: Medical Assistant